INTRODUCTION:

 2. Similarly Delete the green rectangular box

-3. Execute "Create > Shape > Circle" to make a circle at the end of triangle.
+3. Execute "Create > Shape > Circle" to make a

 4. After creating the triangle press ESC key.